beautyjoy/BJC-Teacher-Tracker/README.md

 ## Few Things to Know:

-- Before running our application on localhost (default port 3000), the encrypted application.yml.asc file in the config folder needs to be unencrypted into the application.yml file.
+- Before running our application on localhost (`bundle exec rails server', default port 3000), the encrypted application.yml.asc file in the config folder needs to be unencrypted into the application.yml file.
 Only Michael, the current customer (ball@berkeley.edu), has the secret key to do this.
-- To add administrators to the application you have to add the person's email to the list of emails in 'self.validate_by_email'.
+- To add administrators to the application you have to add the person's email to the list of emails in `self.validate_by_email`.
 The administrator can just log in using their email through the Google OAuth workflow we have implemented.
 - For RSpec tests run `bundle exec rspec`
 - For Cucumber tests run `bundle exec cucumber`

 ## Heroku Link

 - https://bjc-teacher-tracker.herokuapp.com/

+## Steps to Deploying on Heroku

+- `git remote set-url heroku https://github.com/JananiVijaykumar/BJC-Teacher-Tracker.git`
+- Make your local changes
+- `git add .`
+- git `git commit -m "<Message>"`
+- `git push heroku master`

+If bundler install runs successfully, continue with the following commands to correctly setup the PostgreSQL database on Heroku:
+- `heroku run rake db:drop`
+- `heroku run rake db:schema:load`
+- `heroku run rake db:migrate`
+- `figaro heroku:set -e production`
+- `heroku open`

 ### Maintainability Badge